Terra Nova Expedition: Background

 In 1909, Scott received news that Ernest Shackleton's Nimrod expedition had narrowly failed to reach the Pole.
 Starting from a base close to Scott's Discovery anchorage in McMurdo Sound, Shackleton had crossed the Great Ice Barrier, discovered the Beardmore Glacier route to the Polar Plateau, and had struck out for the Pole.
 He had been forced to turn for home at 88° 23' S, less than 100 geographical miles (112 mi) from his objective.
 Scott had claimed the McMurdo Sound area as his own "field of work", and Shackleton's use of the area as a base was in breach of an undertaking he gave Scott.
 This soured relations between the two explorers, and increased Scott's determination to surpass Shackleton's achievements.

 As he made his preparations for a further expedition, Scott was aware of other impending polar ventures.
-A Japanese expedition was being planned; the Australasian Antarctic Expedition under Douglas Mawson was to leave in 1911, but would be working in a different sector of the continent; and Roald Amundsen, a potential rival from Norway, had also announced plans for an Arctic voyage.
+A German Expedition under Wilhelm Filchner announced plans of crossing Antarctica.
+Filchner met with Scott in May 1910 prior to Scott's departure to settle any possible overlapping activities.
+Furthermore a Japanese expedition was being planned; the Australasian Antarctic Expedition under Douglas Mawson was to leave in 1911, but would be working in a different sector of the continent; and Roald Amundsen, a potential rival from Norway, had also announced plans for an Arctic voyage.